top of page

 The most vocal home support gather in the main stand, with away followings given a few seats in the southern end of the stand along with a couple of sections (Blocks 15-16) on the terracing opposite.
 The stadium is notable for the sandstone Marathon Arch at the southern entrance and a leafy beer garden which you'll find as soon as you come into the stadium directly behind the North terrace.
 A well-maintained synthetic athletics track around the perimeter sets the ends behind each goal a fair distance from the action and reminds you that this is first and foremost a track and field stadium rather than a football ground.
 Four floodlights stand sentry in each corner of the ground but fall well below the 3.Liga requirement of 800 lux and Dortmund need special authorisation from the league to play their matches here.

 The stadium has attracted criticism in the past for its small capacity, lack of undersoil heating and general poor condition and in 2007 the decision was made to give it a new lease of life.
 A €1.65 million renovation took place over 14 months with work focussing on the main stand, the Marathon Arch and refurbishment of the historic stadium gates.
 The Stadion Rote Erde underwent another revamp in 2022 with work carried out to repair the running track and lay a new pitch complete with drainage and undersoil heating.
-A delay to the project however followed the discovery of two mine shafts directly under the stadium and because backfilling these with concrete took more time than first anticipated, BVB II are still having to use Signal Iduna Park next door as a temporary home.
+A delay to the €3.35 million project however followed the discovery of two mine shafts directly under the stadium and because backfilling these with concrete took more time than first anticipated, BVB II had to use Signal Iduna Park next door and even SC Rot-Weiß Oberhausen's Niederrheinstadion 30 miles away as temporary homes.

 In addition to being home to Borussia Dortmund II in 3.Liga, the stadium also plays host to local clubs LG Olympia Dortmund, Dortmund LAC, LC Rapid Dortmund and TuS Westphalia Hombruch.
 It's also hosted a couple of international matches (Third Reich v Irish Free State in 1935; West Germany v Albania in 1967) and often reverts back to its original athletics purpose when it is licenced to provide a capacity for 25,000 spectators (as oppose to just 9,999 for 3.Liga football).